shinyay/getting-started-with-multi-agent-java-app/README-Microsoft-Tools-Products.md

 - Parameterize deployments for different environments
 - Organize infrastructure into modular components

-## Build and Dependency Management

-### Maven
-Maven is a build automation tool used primarily for Java projects.
-In this project, Maven:
-- Manages dependencies for all Java services
-- Defines build lifecycles and processes
-- Generates project documentation
-- Facilitates testing and packaging
-- Creates Docker-compatible artifacts

-### NPM (Node Package Manager)
-NPM is the package manager for JavaScript/TypeScript projects.
-In this project, NPM is used to:
-- Manage frontend dependencies
-- Run development scripts and commands
-- Define build processes for the React application
-- Manage TypeScript compilation
-- Handle asset optimization

 ## Continuous Integration and Deployment

 ### GitHub Actions
-GitHub Actions is a CI/CD platform that automates software workflows.
+GitHub Actions is a CI/CD platform from Microsoft (via GitHub) that automates software workflows.
 In this project, it's used to:
 - Automatically build and test code on pull requests
 - Deploy infrastructure and applications to Azure
 - Run security and quality checks